-The Alexander Maconochie Centre (AMC) is the ACT's prison for persons who are sentenced to full-time imprisonment and Remand.
+The Alexander Maconochie Centre (AMC) is the ACT's prison for persons who are sentenced to full-time imprisonment and remand.

-Presently the capacity of the AMC is 300.
 Accommodation includes cell-blocks, domestic style cottages, a Medical Centre and Crisis Support Unit, a 14 bed Management Unit and a Transitional Release Centre.
 Male, female, remand and sentenced detainees from low to high security classifications can be accommodated.

 The AMC is an open campus style design with accommodation units around a central facilities area (or a Town Square).
 Included within the AMC are a Health building, an Education and Programs building, an Admissions building and a Visits centre.